Category: Uncategorized

 HCI Radiology and Equipment Purchases

 Jogia, et.al.
-(2021)1 reported a case study to consider HCI factors when purchasing X-ray equipment.
+(2021)1 reported a human-computer interaction study to consider HCI factors when purchasing X-ray equipment.
 While they looked at ergonomic factors such as force to operate machines, the primary emphasis was on the HCI between Medical Radiation Technologists (MRTs) and the control room console.

 They focused on the tasks involved in operating the control room console as these are the actions that make up the HCI.
 Further, they looked at actions at the console that could result in wasted images and which aspects of the design might reduce repeated and wasting (rejecting) X-ray images.